 The only small niggle we have is that the head badge is a squidgy vinyl Squish which doesn’t sit particularly tight against the frame at the edges.
 It will be interesting to see how this stays on the bike after being rained on and vigorously scrubbed during a wash down.

-The 18″ wheel Squish bike currently only comes in the bright blue with lime green decals which, it has to be said, is a fantastic colour combination.
-Squish inform us they will be releasing a different, lighter colour in spring 2018.
+The 18″ wheel Squish bike we got sent was bright blue with lime green decals which, it has to be said, is a fantastic colour combination.
+There’s also an aqua and purple version available too.

 Other bike sizes have different colour ranges – all of them bright and marketed as unisex kids bikes.